 Dawn actively volunteers for the National Indigenous Survivors of Child Welfare Network | Sixties Scoop Network committee as the creator of their logo, websites and graphic designs.
 Past web and graphic design work includes Century 21 Central America, All Image Promotions, Congress of Aboriginal Peoples (Walking In Her Moccasins), the Grey Bruce Aboriginal Qimmiq Team and 15 years serving the veterinary industry.

-Dawn is a member of the First Nations, Métis, and Inuit Educators Association of Ontario, she is a regular contributor to Aboriginal Women’s Economic Quarterly Indigenous, Spirit Magazine (Indigenous & Northern Affairs Canada) and works retail spaces and the powwow trail to market, educate and promote the hand made works of fine Indigenous artisans.
+Dawn is a member of the First Nations, Métis, and Inuit Educators Association of Ontario and follows closely their movement and progress in incorporating Indigenous knowledge in the curriculum.
+She is a regular contributor to Aboriginal Women’s Economic Quarterly Indigenous, Spirit Magazine (Indigenous & Northern Affairs Canada) and works retail spaces and the powwow trail to market, educate and promote the hand made works of fine Indigenous artisans.

 Dawn majored in visual arts and minored in Aboriginal studies.
 She attended Niagara College, Brock University, George Eastman House (analog photography) and Dundas Valley School of Art.